AdobeDocs/release-notes.en/current.md

 **What's new**

 * Using your Adobe ID, you can subscribe to event notifications based on your product, region, event, and language preferences.
-Users who configure their subscription preferences are notified of only relevant product incident and maintenance events as soon as they are opened, updated, or closed.
+Users who configure their subscription preferences are notified of relevant product incident and maintenance events as soon as they are opened, updated, or closed.
 Get started at [status.adobe.com/subscriptions](https://status.adobe.com/proactive-notifications/subscriptions/edit).

 **New features and enhancements available today**